govuk-one-login/di-fec-ga4/README.md

 );
 ```

+> [!NOTE]
-[!NOTE] window.DI.appInit is a function loaded from analytics.js.
-That will create a new instance of our analytics library and store into window.DI.analyticsGa4 [!NOTE]
+> `window.DI.appInit` is a function loaded from `analytics.js`.
+That will create a new instance of our analytics library and store into window.DI.analyticsGa4

 # Analytics Cookie Consent

 The Cookie class is responsible for managing cookies consent about analytics.
 It provides methods and fields to handle cookie-related operations:

 - Set the cookie when the visitor decides to accept or reject any analytics tracking